het-tanis/prolug-labs/Linux-Labs/103-monitoring-linux-telemtry/step1/text.md

-Your team has determined they need to monitor telemtry in your environment.
+Your team has determined they need to monitor telemetry in your environment.
 You know that Grafana can do that as a visualization tool, so you plan to deploy it on a server as a daemon.

 Deploy Grafana and ensure that it is running on your server.